arnav-s/metl-sim/rosetta_protocol_metlv2/README.md

 1) Change current all atom relax script in `metl-sim`
 2) Do sweep over `default_max_cycles`, `repeat`, `restrict_repack_distance`, and `restrict_backbone_distance`.

+Some timing ideas are based on these recommendations from rosetta: https://docs.rosettacommons.org/docs/latest/getting_started/Rosetta-on-different-scales

 ## Outputs for each run
 - console output: `<flag>.log`